voicebase/voicebase-docs/docs/how-to-guides/formatting.md

 Number formatting allows options for transcription preference around phone numbers, currency, addresses, and more.
 The current version transcribes number words to symbols and US phone number formatting.

-For example, with a default configuration, a transcript might read:
+For example, with number formatting disabled, a transcript might read:

 >"**Agent:** The total of your bill comes to one hundred thirty eight dollars and sixty five cents"